Free July Unit Studies and Lessons

 Planning lessons around holidays, historical events, and seasonal themes can be a fun way to homeschool.
 It’s an excellent way for kids to learn about the world around them, including topics that aren’t usually covered in a textbook.
 Our family has enjoyed occasionally adding seasonal and holiday-themed lessons to our homeschool routine.

 Below is a list of free unit studies, lesson plans, and activities for July.
-All of the holiday dates given are for 2022.
+All of the holiday dates given are for 2026.
 Because the dates of some holidays vary, I will update this post each year.
-For other months, see this page.
+Holidays with dates that change from year to year are indicated by an asterisk (*).

-This post contains affiliate links.
-See our complete disclosure here.
+This page contains affiliate links.
+See our complete disclosure for more information.

 National Blueberry Month (all July)